-Because the tight junctions regulate osmotic flow across the epithelium, they control the special regulation of osmotic stress on the tissue.
-In addition, polarized renal epithelial tissue confine NKCC1, a member of the NKCC family of ion channels, to the basolateral membrane(Carmosino et al., 2008; Koumangoye and Delpire, 2021) and away from any osmotic stresses at the apical surface of the tissue.
-This functions to create an osmotic pressure gradient not just across a cell's plasma membrane as we observe in single cells, but a differential pressure gradient across the epithelial tissue, the regulation and cellular response to which is not well understood.
+Because the tight junctions regulate osmotic flow across the epithelium, they control the spatial regulation of osmotic stress on the tissue.
+In addition, polarized renal epithelial tissue confines NKCC1, a member of the NKCC family of ion channels, to the basolateral membrane (Carmosino et al., 2008) and away from any osmotic stresses at the apical surface of the tissue.
+This functions to create not just an osmotic pressure gradient across a cell's plasma membrane, as we observe in single cells, but a differential pressure gradient across the epithelial tissue, the regulation of and cellular response to which is not well understood.

 Here, we examine the mechanics of volume regulation in renal epithelial tissue formed from madin darby canine kidney (MDCK) cells and find both a confluence and a tight junction dependence on the tissue's ability to maintain volume homeostasis under hypertonic conditions.
-We find that small colonies of epithelial tissue exhibit volume homeostasis in response to hyperosmotic stress, in mechanism reliant on NKCC channels.
-However, the volume of cells within mature monolayers and acini is acutely suppressed hours after hypertonic conditions were introduced, indicating an inhibition of the process of regulatory volume increase.
-Disruption of tight junctions in mature monolayers, either through the depletion of ZO-1 or the inhibition of ROCK recover volume homeostasis in response to hyperosmotic stress.
+We find that small colonies of epithelial tissue exhibit volume homeostasis in response to hyperosmotic stress, in a mechanism reliant on NKCC channels.
+However, the volume of cells within mature monolayers and acini is acutely suppressed hours after hypertonic conditions are introduced, indicating inhibition of the process of regulatory volume increase.
+Disruption of tight junctions in mature monolayers, through either the depletion of ZO-1 or the inhibition of ROCK, recovers volume homeostasis in response to hyperosmotic stress.
 Based on these findings, we report a role of the tight junctions in qualitatively modifying cell volume regulation in epithelial tissue.